Phobos-developers/Phobos/README.md

 You can switch between versions (displays latest develop nightly version by default) in the bottom left corner, as well as download a PDF version.

 The documentation is split by a few major categories, each represented with a page on the sidebar.
-Each page has it's contents grouped into multiple subcategories, be it buildings, technotypes, infantries, superweapons or something else.
+Each page has its contents grouped into multiple subcategories, be it buildings, technotypes, infantries, superweapons or something else.

 ### How to read code snippets